 Noise from gunfire can cause immediate or even permanent hearing damage.
 Hearing loss may start with ringing in the ears, a condition known as tinnitus.
 If you have been hunting without ear protection and your hearing is still intact, it does not mean you are already safe next time.
 Any sound over 85dB is dangerous, and most shots produce average of 150dB.
 Therefore, wearing ear protection is very necessary no matter how often you go hunting.

 New hunters usually get basic safety tips which include hearing protection.
 There are different kinds of hearing protection devices.
-Quality of each is different from one another, but your choice depends on budget and preference.
+The quality of each is different from one another, but your choice depends on budget and preference.
 But we all know that quality of a product is directly proportional to its price.
 This means the higher the price, the more quality of the item.
 Below are the three main hearing protection options for hunters.

 Options of Hearing Protection